 WHO NEEDS CONTRACEPTIVES?

-- There are 61 million U.S. women in their childbearing years (15–44).
-About 43 million of them (70%) are at risk of unintended pregnancy—that is, they are sexually active and do not want to become pregnant, but could become pregnant if they and their partners fail to use a contraceptive method correctly and consistently.
+- There are 61 million U.S. women of reproductive age (15–44).1 About 43 million of them (70%) are at risk of unintended pregnancy—that is, they are sexually active and do not want to become pregnant, but could become pregnant if they and their partners fail to use a contraceptive method correctly and consistently.2

-- Couples who do not use any method of contraception have an approximately 85% chance of experiencing a pregnancy over the course of a year.
+- Couples who do not use any method of contraception have approximately an 85% chance of experiencing a pregnancy over the course of a year.3

 - In the United States, the average desired family size is two children.
-To achieve this family size, a woman must use contraceptives for roughly three decades.
+To achieve this family size, a woman must use contraceptives for roughly three decades.4

 WHO USES CONTRACEPTIVES?

-- More than 99% of women aged 15–44 who have ever had sexual intercourse have used at least one contraceptive method.
+- More than 99% of women aged 15–44 who have ever had sexual intercourse have used at least one contraceptive method.5

-- Some 62% of all women of reproductive age are currently using a contraceptive method.6
+- Some 60% of all women of reproductive age are currently using a contraceptive method.6

-- Ten percent of women at risk of unintended pregnancy are not currently using any contraceptive method.
+- Ten percent of women at risk of unintended pregnancy are not currently using any contraceptive method.6

-- Eighty-three percent of black women who are at risk of unintended pregnancy currently use a contraceptive method, compared with 91% of their Hispanic and white peers, and 90% of their Asian peers.
+- Eighty-three percent of black women at risk of unintended pregnancy are currently using a contraceptive method, compared with 91% of their Hispanic and white peers, and 90% of their Asian peers.2

-- Unmarried cohabitors fall between married women and unmarried women who are not cohabiting with their partner: Ninety percent of at-risk cohabitors use a method.
+- Unmarried women who are cohabiting fall between married women and unmarried women who are not cohabiting: Some 90% of at-risk women living with a partner use a method.2

 - Contraceptive use is common among women of all religious denominations.
-Eighty-nine percent of at-risk Catholics and 90% of at-risk Protestants currently use a contraceptive method.
+For example, eighty-nine percent of at-risk Catholics and 90% of at-risk Protestants currently use a method.
 Among sexually experienced religious women, 99% of Catholics and Protestants have ever used some form of contraception.7

 WHICH METHODS DO WOMEN USE?